gitvignesh/DailyDSA/Android_fundamentals/Coroutines.md

 ### Dispatcher
 Define set of threads (Thread Pool) that can be used for the coroutine
 1. Dispatchers.
-IO
+Main : Confined
 2. Dispatchers.
-Main
+Unconfined
 3. Dispatchers.
+IO
+4. Dispatchers.
 Default
 ### Methods to start a coroutine
 1. launch
 2. async